robex2005/MorphHomeX/README.md

 # MorphHomeX

-A neumorphic theme for [Home Assistant](https://www.home-assistant.io/) that brings soft shadows, rounded surfaces, and a tactile 3D feel to your dashboards.
+A morph theme for [Home Assistant](https://www.home-assistant.io/) that brings soft shadows, rounded surfaces, and a tactile 3D feel to your dashboards.

 MorphHomeX ships with **10 theme variants** across two styles: